Zotefoams: History

-It was acquired by BP in the 1970s, spun out from BP in 1992, and first listed on the London Stock Exchange in 1995.
+In the 1970s, the company was acquired by BP, during which period it further developed its expertise in crosslinked foam technologies.
+Zotefoams was demerged from BP in 1992 and subsequently listed on the London Stock Exchange in 1995 under its current name.

-In May 2000, Zotefoams entered a worldwide sales and marketing alliance for polyolefin foams with the Sekisui Chemical Company Ltd ('Sekisui'), which acts as agent and distributor for Zotefoams in continental Europe, Asia and some customers in North America.

-A fire at the factory in Beddington in October 2000 destroyed 30% of the building and disrupted some deliveries to customers.
+In May 2000, Zotefoams entered into a global sales and marketing alliance with Sekisui Chemical Company Ltd ('Sekisui'), under which Sekisui acted as agent and distributor for Zotefoams in continental Europe, Asia and some customers in North America.
+Later that year, a fire at the company’s manufacturing facility in Beddington, London, destroyed 30% of the building and disrupted some deliveries to customers.